brygotti/lesfraisestagada/analysis.md

 #### A quick word about articles!

 As we said in the introduction, we want to associate each article to a country.
 But why does this actually make sense?
 Well, if we hover our mouse over the nodes in <a href="#carouselGraphArticles" data-bs-toggle="tooltip">figure 1 and 2</a> below, we can see that almost all atricles among the top 20 can be associated to a country (*e.g. English_language to England*).
 The same is true for the bottom 20 articles (*e.g. Afghan hound to Afghanistan*).
+But we see that the most clicked articles are densely connected with each other, whereas the least clicked articles are not.

-This motivates our decision to analyze the distributions of those countries within the Wikipedia graph.
+This motivates our decision to analyze the Wikispeedia game in terms of countries.
 In the end, we are interested in whether players of the Wikispeedia game really tend to click more on articles that are associated with western countries or if this feature is due to the properties of the Wikipedia graph itself.
 Let's dive into the analysis and see if we can conclude anything!

 </div>
 </div>